Altitude Sickness: Symptoms, Prevention & When to See a Doctor | ReallySick.sg

 Final Advice

 Altitude sickness is common but manageable with proper preparation1.
 Understanding symptoms, planning gradual ascent, and recognising warning signs are key.
 This article is for educational purposes only and does not constitute medical advice.
-Consult a licensed doctor for personalised assessment before travel if needed.
+Consult a licensed doctor for personalized assessment before travel if needed.

 References